 Weecheetowin Board of Directors is composed of First Nations people from across Ontario.
 The Board members are composed of various professional backgrounds, each bringing their expertise to oversee the operation of Weecheetowin Support Services.

-Michael Cachagee is the Chairperson of the Weecheetowin Board of Directors and has been in this leadership role through out the time the organization has evolved from being a part of the Children of Shingwauk Alumni Association 2003 (CSAA) Ontario Indian Residential School Support Services 2014 (OIRSSS) on to where it is today.
+The late Michael Cachagee, former Chair of the Board of Directors, and has been in the leadership role since the organization evolved from being part of Children of Shingwauk Alumni Association (CSAA) in 2003.
+Later changed to Ontario Indian Residential School Support Services (OIRSSS), to where it is today.

 One of the founding principles that was a major contributor for the creation of the organization initially and its mandate was to provide emotional Health and Cultural Support for Survivors of the Indian Residential Schools (IRS) and members of their families.
 This continues to be one of the main areas of services Weecheetowin Support Services (WSS) continues to provide however, this role has now been expanded to include provide similar services and support for those who attended as IRS Day Scholars, Indian Day Schools and Murdered and Missing Indigenous Women and Girls.